JINXER000/GIE-mapping/README.md

 - Turn off Rviz during the run since it will occupy a large amount of GPU resources.
 - Disable both *display_glb_edt* and *display_glb_ogm* parameter.
 Hence the GPU hash table won't be streamed to CPU at every iteration.
 - Decrease the parameter *cutoff_dist* to a small number (e.g., 2m).
+- Turn on *fast_mode* parameter.
+It will disable wavefront A and wavefront B (please see details in our [paper](https://ieeexplore.ieee.org/abstract/document/9782137)).
+The accuracy is nearly the same as the original mode in confined space, e.g., in Cow-Lady dataset.

 ### Integrate with motion planners
+Please set *for_motion_planner* parameter as true.
+It makes the current robot position valid and observed.

-Our system publishes the EDT surround as CostMap.msg in the topic "cost_map".
+Our system publishes the EDT surround by the robot as CostMap.msg in the topic "cost_map".
 Each voxel contains visibility information and the distance value.
 If your motion planning package are not implemented together with GIE, then you can only access the local EDT information by subscribing to the topic "cost_map".

 To access the global EDT directly, you are recommended to implement a  GPU-based motion planner together with GIE-mapping.
 Each voxel  can be retrieved by using device function  *get_VB_key()* and *get_voxID_in_VB()*.
+In this way, the *display_glb_ogm* parameter can be *false*, saveing you tons of time.

-If you are using a  CPU-based planner, you can retriev the voxel block ID like this:
+If you are using a  CPU-based planner, you can retrieve the voxel block ID like this:
 ```cpp
  int VB_idx =_hash_map->hash_table_H_std.find(blk_key)->second;
 ```